 Such discordance I felt when I attended the 2020 Palm Sunday contemporary service virtually at Bethel Lutheran, Bryan, Texas.
 It was neither fully contemporary nor liturgical.
 It followed the Lutheran Service Book sometimes, but the worship was a country music song.
-An aw shucks sort of sadness of not being all I should be and the comfort that God loves a looser like me.
+An aw shucks sort of sadness of not being all I should be and the comfort that God loves a loser like me.

 The mixed messaging went on in dress and song.
 They were robed in black cassocks and red stoles.
 They sung “How Great Thou Art” in an up-tempo, toe-tapping way retaining the words while losing the majesty and awe.
 While both the DCE’s children’s message and the pastor’s sermon did direct you to Baptism, the contemporary song “Open Our Eyes, Lord” wants “to reach out and touch him.”
 The song also sings of wishing to hear Jesus “and help us to listen.”
 In neither case were the seeing or hearing of Jesus rooted in Word or Sacrament.
 Where do you suppose the lyricist, an Assembly of God Pentecostal, looks for Jesus?